open-energy-transition/Oh-my-Grid/docs/index.md

   <a href="https://openinframap.org/#3.34/8.66/41.06/B,E,L,N,P" target="_blank">
   <img src="images/openinframap_crop.png" alt="Grid Illustration" class="initiative-content" style="width: 120%; border: 4px solid #4cae4f;">
   </a>
-  <p>OpenStreetMap's already extensive data on the electrical grid can be browsed on <a href="https://openinframap.org/#3.34/8.66/41.06/B,E,L,N,P" target="_blank" rel="noopener">Open Infrastructure Map</a>, showing the global scale of data collected over more than 10 years, mostly by volunteers.</p>
+  <p>OpenStreetMap's already extensive data on the electrical grid can be browsed on <a href="https://openinframap.org/#3.34/8.66/41.06/B,E,L,N,P" target="_blank" rel="noopener">Open Infrastructure Map</a>, showing the global scale of data collected over more than 17 years, mostly by volunteers.</p>
+  <p>A global community of citizen contributors creates and maintains data on the core infrastructures of our modern society.
+Let's empower them!</p>

   </div>
 </div>